Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/1_set_up_the_scene.md

 </p>

-The perception packages relies on a "ground truth render feature" to save out labeled images as training data.
+The Perception package relies on a "ground truth render feature" to save out labeled images as training data.
 You don't need to worry about the details, but follow the steps below to add this component:

 1. The _**Project**_ tab contains a search bar; use it to find the file named `ForwardRenderer`, and click on the file named `ForwardRenderer.asset` as shown below: